top of page

 DRYAD GOLD NUGGET

-Dryad Gold Nugget is the first to be offered of the Dryad Gold varieties with a yellow ovary and green inner mark.
-The shape of the flowers are compact and rounded, and the inner mark is chartreuse, contrasting nicely with the yellow ovary.
+Dryad Gold Nugget was the first to be offered of the Dryad Gold varieties with a yellow ovary and green inner mark.
+One of the more diminutive Dryad Golds, it begins to flower at 8cm high.
+The shape of the flowers is compact and rounded, and the inner mark is chartreuse, contrasting nicely with the yellow ovary.
 In effect, a reversed ‘Blonde Inge’.
 A clump of this variety would be stunning in a container, but it will be equally happy in the open garden.

 Flowering height 8cm.
 Scapes upright, flower length including ovary 26mm.
 Leaves at flowering time 3x45mm, glaucous, upright.
 Pedicel almost straight, half as long as the curved spathe.
 No obvious 'claw'.
 Ovary yellow, cylindrical, one third the length of the outer segments.
 Outer segments smooth.
 Inner segments with chartreuse inverted heart to 50% of the length.